-And most of us have seen things in quite different (often opposite) ways over the course of a lifetime, but our own changes in perspective and opinion feel like simply course corrections in which we’ve moved from a mistaken view to a correct one, whereas the dissonance between what we see now and what others see is quite upsetting and easily brings forth anger, frustration, explosive arguments, bitter divorces and bloody wars.
+And most of us have seen things in quite different (often opposite) ways over the course of a lifetime, but our own changes in perspective and opinion feel like simply course corrections in which we’ve moved from a mistaken view to a correct one, whereas the dissonance between what we see now and what others see is often quite upsetting and easily brings forth anger, frustration, explosive arguments, bitter divorces and bloody wars.

 In my lifetime, I have gone from right to left, from far left to less extreme left, from political activism to spiritual awakening—including a passage through liberation theology and engaged Buddhism.
-In past decades, I’ve been involved in many political movements including feminism, socialism, gay liberation, disability rights, anti-war, Central America solidary work, and anti-imperialism.
+In past decades, I’ve been involved in many political movements including feminism, socialism, LGBTQ liberation, disability rights, anti-war, Central America solidary work, and anti-imperialism.
 At different times in my life, I’ve supported figures as diverse as Richard Nixon and Barry Goldwater on one side, and Malcolm X, Ho Chi Minh, Ralph Nader and Bernie Sanders on the other.
 There have been years where I tuned the News out, and years where I was swimming in the News.
 At one point, my life was almost entirely about political activism.
 But over time, my focus has shifted more and more to spirituality and awakening.
 I now feel that waking up may truly be the greatest gift anyone can offer to the world.

 For many years, I was easily outraged by injustices, embroiled in political arguments, and heartbroken by all the cruelty and human-induced suffering in the world.
-When I’d hear eastern teachings about the world being an illusion, I’d feel furious and argumentative (perhaps a clue that something unreal was being threatened by something real).
+When I’d hear Eastern teachings about the world being an illusion, I’d feel furious and argumentative (perhaps a clue that something was being threatened).
 In recent years, this has been shifting.
 It’s not that I no longer care, but there is no longer the same sense of horror I once felt or the belief that all the horrors and injustices can and must be stopped.
 I see now that human activity is the activity of nature as a whole, and even more deeply, that it is all a dance of consciousness.
 I see that we don’t know how it all goes together.
 We may need the grit to create the pearl, or the suffering to bring forth liberation, and the resurrection may be impossible without the crucifixion.
 I have come to recognize that the light and the dark are inseparable, that there is no lotus without the mud, and that the manifestation can only appear in duality, in polarities.
 Imagining that we can rid the world of darkness and have only light is a fantasy based on not seeing how the world actually is.